Createdd/Writing/articles/LinearRegression.md

 ![gif](https://camo.githubusercontent.com/8702cf6f8016bc06f20490036fa028e065cf38cf/687474703a2f2f672e7265636f726469742e636f2f647271577035393139352e676966)

-## On logistic regression
+## On linear regression

-> Logistic regression is a statistical analysis method used to predict a data value based on prior observations of a data set.
-A logistic regression model predicts a dependent data variable by analyzing the relationship between one or more existing independent variables.
+> In statistics, linear regression is a linear approach for modeling the relationship between a scalar dependent variable y and one or more explanatory variables (or independent variables) denoted X.

 ## Used data